stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The contract-name length is omitted because the enclosing frame supplies it.
 A contract-principal body is `22 + contract_name.len()` bytes.

 A callable contract MUST use the contract-principal body above.
-Trait identity is not stored because it is absent from the callable's consensus bytes.
-Typed decoding restores callable identity from the declared schema:
+Runtime callable values may carry optional trait metadata, but neither consensus serialization nor the packed body stores it.
+Typed decoding uses the expected type to select the runtime representation and restore omitted trait metadata:

 - `CallableType::Principal(expected_contract)` verifies the encoded contract identity and restores a callable without trait metadata;